stebrech/stebre-site/en/projects/designer-tools.md

 description: >-
   [Designer
   Tools](https://thenounproject.com/browse/collection-icon/designer-tools-6729/)
-  ist eine kleine Icon Sammlung welche ich in Illustrator gezeichnet und auf Noun Project als Vektorgrafiken zur Verfügung stelle.
+  is a small icon collection which I drew in Illustrator and made available as vector graphics on Noun Project.
 tags:
   - icons
 featured: false